MP for Coventry North West

 Government Whip, Lord Commissioner of HM Treasury

-Taiwo Owatemi is the Labour (Co-op) MP for Coventry North West, first elected in December 2019.
-She currently serves as a Government Whip (Lord Commissioner of HM Treasury) and sits on the Cyber Security and Resilience (Network and Information Systems) Bill committee (since 2026-01-21).
-Her parliamentary record includes extensive service on the Health and Social Care Committee (2020–2024) and involvement in other policy committees, reflecting a focus on health, equality and security issues.
+Taiwo Owatemi is Labour (Co-op) MP for Coventry North West, first elected in 2019.
+She serves as a Government Whip (Lord Commissioner of the Treasury) and participates in committee work, including the Health and Social Care Committee (2020–2024) and, from January 2026, the Cyber Security and Resilience (Network and Information Systems) Bill committee.

 Generated 21 February 2026